lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 to ward leaders and members.

 In connection with ward conference, the stake presidency meets with the bishopric.
-Together they review the progress of the work of salvation and exaltation in the ward.
+Together they review the progress of God’s work of salvation and exaltation in the ward.
 This meeting may be held on ward conference Sunday or at another time.